Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: CP Profiling Framework

-To avoid perturbing the Java benchmark code running on the streaming engine, we designed a native library, named \gls{CP}, to conduct all high-resolution time measurements in machine-code.
+To avoid perturbing the Java code running on the streaming engine, we designed \ac{CP} native library to conduct all high-resolution time measurements in machine code.
 As depicted in Fig.~\ref{fig:cpjava}, our approach is minimally invasive.
-The system under test only needs to open \emph{channels}, which to the JVM are represented as values of primitive type \emph{ long}.
-(We defer the discussion of the channel's handler argument to further below.)
-On an open channel, \emph{logTS(long ch, long tuple\_id)} allows to log a $\langle$time-stamp, tuple ID$\rangle$ pair.
-Such log information is written to the channel's underlying log file.
+The \ac{SUT} only needs to open \emph{channels}, which to the JVM, are represented as values of primitive type \emph{long}.
+(We defer the discussion of the channel's handler argument to Section~\ref{sec:handlers}.)
+After an invocation of the function \emph{openChannel()} (line~\ref{cpjava:open}), \emph{logTS()} (line~\ref{cpjava:log}) allows logging a $\langle$timestamp, tuple~ID$\rangle$ pair.
+The \ac{CP} framework stores such log information in each channel's underlying log file.
 Log files are collected post-mortem for retrieval of profiling information.

-By assigning each event a unique tuple ID and by inserting instrumentation code similar to Fig.~\ref{fig:cpjava}, it becomes possible to trace a tuple's flow through the stream-graph topology at nanosecond resolution.
+Assigning each event a unique tuple~ID and inserting instrumentation similar to Fig.~\ref{fig:cpjava} make it possible to trace a tuple through the stream-graph topology at nanosecond resolution.
 Particular points of interest and instrumentation in the application code are the start and end of an actor's work function and calls to receive and post tuples.
-The streaming engine code itself may be instrumented, too, \textit{e.g.}, to determine tuple serialization and de-serialization overhead.